 The easy solution here is to use earplugs or a white noise machine – a tool that masks the external sounds when trying to sleep.

-So, a very good way of triggering lucidity is by observing your dreams.
+So, a very good way of to trigger a lucid dream is by observing your dreams.

 Review your dream journal, and try to find:

 1) Do you have repetitive themes, such as flying, running from a monster, exploring landscapes?